mathanprasannakumar/FaceRecognition/README.md

 <h3>2) Face verification<h3>
 <ul>
    <li>Face Net model is used <li>

-   <li>FaceNet is the name of the facial recognition system that was proposed by Google Researchers in 2015 in the paper titled FaceNet: A Unified Embedding for Face Recognition and Clustering.
+   <li>FaceNet was proposed by Google Researchers in 2015 in the paper titled FaceNet: A Unified Embedding for Face Recognition and Clustering.
 It achieved state-of-the-art results in the many benchmark face recognition dataset such as Labeled Faces in the Wild (LFW) and Youtube Face Database.</li>

    <p> Kindly Check this offical paper <a href="https://arxiv.org/abs/1503.03832">facenet</a></p>